 Note: Ampersand (&) is the text concatenation operator.
 To convert a value to text see the astext function.

 Boolean values can have only two values - TRUE and FALSE.
 Most often they are a result of a comparison or a logical function.

 Error is a special value that indicates incorrect calculation.
 It can only be a result of an expression.
 You can check if a value is an error using the iserror function.

 If a table cell has no value - it's the so-called empty value.
 You can check if a column value is empty using the isempty function.
 The length of an empty value is always zero.

 Empty values are somewhat similar to nulls in relational databases but not exactly.
 For instance an empty value always equals to another empty value.
 Also, it equals an empty string (zero-length text value) when using the equality operator.

 All these comparisons are true:

 <empty value> = <empty value> <empty value> = ''

 Since in EasyMorph a column can contain values of different types, sorting is also applicable to mixed columns.
-In case of mixed types ascending sort order is as follows:
+In case of mixed types the ascending sort order is as follows:

-Which means that empty cells and errors are less than anything else, booleans are less than text and numbers, text is less than numbers, numbers are greater than anything else.
+Which means that empty cells and errors are less than anything else, booleans are less than text and numbers, text is less than numbers, numbers are greater than any other data type.